ta-brook/Bandcamp-DE-project/README.md

 ### Scalability

-If the data is increased in a siginificant number let's say 1000x then, scale up dataproc cluster in horizontally (add more worker/node) or both vertically and horizontally (add more worker and improve performance) is a good idea too.
+If the data is increased in a significant number let's say 1000x then, scale up dataproc cluster in horizontally (add more worker/node) or both vertically and horizontally (add more worker and improve performance) is a good idea too.

 ### Insight from the dataset